-Since a renewal is an authorization for follow‐up support to a project, for administrative records and research data, the retention period begins after the final renewal ends, the grant is closed and there is no further research supporting that project.
+Since a renewal is an authorization for follow‐up support to a project, for administrative records and research records and data, the retention period is triggered after the final renewal ends, the grant is closed and there is no further research supporting that project.

 Original receipts should be forwarded to the UW except in the following circumstances:

 Financial records for SNAP grants follow the same retention requirements as any other awards.
 The retention period, as it is for all other grant financial records is 6 years after submission of the FSR.
-And like all other grant financial records, use the trigger date of submission of the Financial Status Report (FSR) to begin the retention count-down.
+And like all other grant financial records, use the trigger of submission of a Financial Status Report (FSR) to begin the retention count-down.

 For most grant-related financial records, the FSR submission is the trigger date used to signify the start of the record retention period.
 The trigger represents an event, in order of precedence: